Summer Writer's Workshop

 $10 Discount for:

-- GCU students, faculty, staff, alumni, and MILL members who registers by July 12
+- GCU students, faculty, staff, alumni, and MILL members who register by July 12

 Participants will be able to choose a Workshop Leader and allowed to sign up for consultations with the agent only after payment is received in full.